annethereshewent/nds-plus/README.md

 - Support for both web and desktop
 - Ability to use control stick in Super Mario 64 DS
-- Save management on the web client: upload, download and delete saves
+- Save management on the web and iOS clients: upload, download and delete saves
 - Cloud saves are now available!
-Store saves in Google drive for use anywhere on both web and desktop.
+Store saves in Google drive for use anywhere on both web, desktop and iOS.
+- Support for microphone on iOS, web, and desktop

 ## TODO